 Concluding remarks of the book

-Towards the end of the book, Mayer makes a point that the purpose of her book is not to establish an image of Islam as incompatible with rights, but to assert that religion and culture are manoeuvred by the elites present within the leadership of the religion to make their dissent to the international human rights appear legit.
+Towards the end of the book, Mayer makes a point that the purpose of her book is not to establish an image of Islam as incompatible with rights but to assert that the elites manoeuvre religion and culture present within the leadership of the religion to make their dissent to the international human rights appear legit.

-The author, as a concluding remark, states that the major hindrance to the Islamic Human Rights is the politics involved in every aspect of their lives.
-To conclude this book is worthy of a read, in order to have knowledge about the influence of traditions and politics in the deliverance of basic human rights in Islamic nations and to gain clarity about various existing misconceptions.
+As a concluding remark, the author states that the major hindrance to Islamic Human Rights is the politics involved in every aspect of their lives.
+To conclude, this book is worthy of a read to have knowledge about the influence of traditions and politics in the deliverance of basic human rights in Islamic nations and to gain clarity about various existing misconceptions.

 Authored by: Arshdeep Singh